- OWL will now close at 6pm PT on Fridays and reopen on Mondays at 12am PT (midnight). Please plan accordingly now that OWL is closed on the weekends.

 - We close on all school holidays, at noon the day before the semester ends, and during intersession.

 - You should see an OWL submission form confirmation page (click here for an example) if your submission was received by the OWL.
 If you do not see that page and do not receive a confirmation email shortly after you submit your essay, that means OWL did not receive your submission.
 Please email OWL@academyart.edu if you are having problems submitting your writing.

 Tutorial Video: How to Complete the OWL Form

 Why is there a submission limit?
 Why can’t I submit my whole paper?

-We would love to be able to help all students as much as possible, but since the Online Writing Lab (OWL) is open 24 hours a day, seven days a week and is available to every student in the school, this is not possible.
+We would love to be able to help all students as much as possible, but since the Online Writing Lab (OWL) is open five days a week and is available to every student in the school, this is not possible.
 We want to give all students a chance to get advice from our tutors up to two times each week; that’s why we have a submission limit of 1,000 words per submission.
 We apologize for any inconvenience this may cause you.

 To get the most out of your submissions: